Pei-devoteam/AWS-CloudWatch/Use CloudWatch to Monitor a Single Instance.md

-Lazy Way to Start Using CloudWatch
+##A Lazy Way to Start Using CloudWatch

 This tutorial aims to provide you a practical guidence in using CloudWatch to monitor the health of your ec2 instance.
 Note: This tutorial is most suitable for monitoring only one ec2 instance without the need to reuse the configuration file.